HCIELab/catsoop-courses/courses/2018-fall-6810-engineering-interactive-devices/lab02/content.md

 <section>Operating Different Types of Laser Cutters</section>

+TODO: Figure out what information needs to be added here.

 You will likely need to be trained on every new laser cutter you want to use.
 These guidelines will help you use most laser cutters and should work fine for the laser cutters in the IDC and EDS.

-XXX